ruchika-bhat/exp14/README.md

 It includes the following operations:

 # 1. Data Type Conversion:
+This involves changing the data type of a column into a suitable format.

-Converting data into appropriate types (e.g., integer to float or string) using .astype() to ensure correct calculations and operations.
+Example: Converting integer to float or string using .astype() It is important because some operations (like mathematical calculations) require specific data types.
+Incorrect data types can lead to errors or wrong results.

 # 2. String Formatting:
-Standardizing text data by converting it into uppercase or lowercase using .str.upper() or .str.lower().
-This avoids inconsistencies in textual data.
+This ensures that all text data follows a consistent format.

+Functions like .str.upper() and .str.lower() are used.
+It removes inconsistencies like “apple”, “Apple”, and “APPLE” being treated as different values.

 # 3. Rounding Numerical Values:
-Reducing decimal places using .round() to maintain uniform precision and improve readability.
+This involves reducing the number of decimal places in numerical data.

+Done using .round()
+Helps in improving readability and maintaining uniform precision.
+Prevents unnecessary long decimal values.

 # 4. Sorting Data:
-Arranging data in ascending or descending order using .sort_values() to make analysis easier.
+Sorting arranges data in ascending or descending order.

+Done using .sort_values()
+Makes it easier to analyze trends and compare values.

 # 5. Extracting Unique Values:
+This helps in identifying all distinct values in a column.

+Done using .unique()
-Identifying distinct elements in a dataset using .unique() which helps in understanding categories present in the data.
+Useful for understanding categories or types present in data.

 # 6. Renaming Columns (if applicable):
-Changing column names for better clarity and understanding.
+Column names are modified to make them more meaningful and easy to understand.

+Helps in better readability and interpretation of data.
+Avoids confusion during analysis.

 # Importance of Data Formatting:
 1. Ensures data consistency and accuracy.